liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/05-checking-permissions.markdown

 `GuestbookPermission` should be used for checking permissions on Guestbook model resource actions.
 In the previous section, you saw the `GuestbookModelPermisson` class and some examples of how it was used.
-Here, you'll examine the `GuestbookPermission` permissions helper class and use it to learn how to create your own.
+Here, you'll examine the `GuestbookPermission` helper class and use it to learn how to create your own.
 To start, consider how `GuestbookPermission` is used in a JSP:

     <%